Art History Courses

 Harlem Renaissance Art

 Throughout the 20th century, African Americans employed a variety of strategies toward the attainment of social, political, and economic equality.
 At different historical moments, specific agenda, tactics, and participants have come to the forefront, yet the overall objectives remain the same.
 During the 1920s and 1930s, many African Americans put forth a fusion of cultural and political activism as the vanguard of the movement.
 While exploring the rich art of the era, this course looks beyond traditional artistic models and delves into the work of literary and performing artists to present students with a deeper and more complete understanding of the complex and dynamic social, cultural, and political phenomenon known as the New Negro or Harlem Renaissance.
-We will explore the intersection between culture and politics during a specific moment in African American history and examine its place within the larger quest for equality.
+The course will explore the intersection between culture and politics during a specific moment in African American history and examine its place within the larger quest for equality.
 Readings will include works by Langston Hughes, Zora Neale Hurston, Augusta Savage, Alain Locke, Carl Van Vechton, Fannie Hurst, and Aaron Douglass, among others.
-Writing proficiency is required for a passing grade in this course.
-A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
+Writing assignments require coherent, logical, and carefully edited prose.
+These assignments require students to demonstrate higher-level critical thinking skills, such as analysis and synthesis.

 PW: Global Engagement, Writing